-The students also gathered this data about the number of foram species fossils in rock layers at different heights above sea level from the Cretaceous and Tertiary time periods.
+3 The students also gathered data about the number of fossilized foram species in rock layers at different heights above sea level from the Cretaceous and Tertiary time periods.

 What is the most likely reason for the difference in the number of foram species in the layers from 3 to 5 meters above sea level?